-Lula Elementary School uses several different forms of media to promote the positive accomplishments of our students and our school.
-This includes local newspapers, radio and television opportunities.
+Lula Elementary School uses several different forms of media (Facebook, Twitter, School website) to promote the positive accomplishments of our students and our school.
+This also includes local newspapers, radio and television opportunities.
 If a parent does not wish for his or her child to be photographed, quoted, or named in a news story, it will be necessary to indicate this on the back of the STUDENT LOCATOR CARD.
 It will also be a good idea to make sure your child's teacher knows of your wishes.
-Every effort will be made to honor your request.